10 Lessons Learned From Running A Failed Viral News Site

 It gave me time to think about how I would solve this major setback.

-I searched for AdSense alternatives and found tons useless and spammy stuff.
+I searched for AdSense alternatives and found tons of useless and spammy stuff.

 But I did find good examples of people making money online and I even rediscovered the affiliate marketing business model which lead me to where I am today.